Volume

 are not deleted automatically.

-, Managed Service for Kubernetes creates a filesystem on a block device before mounting it to a pod for the first time.
+, in which case Managed Service for Kubernetes will create a file system on the block storage before mounting it to a pod for the first time.

 To learn how to provision a volume pod in volumeMode: Filesystem